B.S. in Engineering Physics

-A significant fraction of both Physics and Engineering Physics majors go on to pursue advanced degrees (Masters or PhD) in engineering or physics.
-Engineering Physics majors would tend to work on forefront ideas in technology and science, in either industry or academia.
+A significant fraction (over half) of both Physics and Engineering Physics majors go on to pursue advanced degrees (Masters or PhD) in engineering or physics.
+Engineering Physics majors tend to work on forefront ideas in technology and science, in either industry or academia.
 Areas might include aerospace, biophysics, medical physics, renewable energy (photovoltaics, battery technology, fuel cells, ...), transportation, quantum information science, semiconductors, or materials development.
 Careers could also include systems engineering, teaching, medicine, law (especially intellectual property or patent law), science writing, history of science, philosophy of science, science policy, energy policy, government, or management in technical fields.

 The Physics and Engineering Physics majors are great preparation for almost any career, because they teach students how to analyze complex problems and they give students a strong quantitative background that can be applied in any technical field.